tusharnankani/talks/organizational_culture/content.md

 Culture

+Dedicated to:
-Darshan Jani
+- Darshan Jani
   - JPMC (culture)
   - my first manager (you always remember your first)
   - EQ/IQ
+- HK and APal

 - Speaking about this officially for the first time.
     - Have spoken and discussed about this with multiple organisations; examples of which will be covered.